 01 of 07

-How to Caulk Like a Pro
+How to Caulk Like a Pro: Tools and Materials

-Ever been frustrated by what seems like the simple job of caulking?
+Have you ever been frustrated by what seems like the simple job of caulking?
 We've all seen those "how to" articles that show caulk being applied like there is nothing to it, but we all know that getting a smooth, consistent finished caulk job that is not amateurish looking can be difficult.

-I'm going to show you my personal favorite technique for getting professional caulk results time after time.
+Here's a great technique for getting professional caulk results time after time.

 Needed Tools and Materials: